 - It is the responsibility of the Training Program Director to ensure that if their resident is selected, the required final report is completed within 30 days of Plastic Surgery The Meeting 2019.

-- Applicants will be notified by June 30 as to whether or not they have been selected.
+- Applicants will be notified in August as to whether or not they have been selected.

 - Residents will be selected for leadership potential, interest in ASPS/PSF programs and geographic, ethnic and gender diversity.